 onerror) and unhandled rejections (

 onunhandledrejection).
-Both handlers are enabled by default but can be disabled through configuration.
-For more information see GlobalHandlers Integration
+Both handlers are enabled by default, but can be disabled through configuration.
+Learn more in GlobalHandlers Integration.

 Java - Sentry's Java SDK provides integrations with common Java logging libraries.
 The configuration allows you to set a logging threshold determining the minimum level to capture a log message as breadcrumb.
-And another setting to configure minimum log level to capture an event.
+It also provides a setting to configure the minimum log level to capture an event.

 PHP - The

 error_types configuration option allows you to set the error types you want Sentry to monitor.
-For more information see PHP: Common Options.
+Learn more in PHP Basic Options.

 Ruby - The

 excluded_exceptions configuration option allows you to set the exception types you wish to suppress.
-For more information see Ruby Configuration
+Learn more in the Ruby configuration docs

 While SDK configuration requires changes to your source code and depends on your next deployment, server-side filters can be easily configured per project in the "Data Filters" section of [Project] > Settings > Inbound Filters.
 Learn more in Inbound Filters.

-Proper event grouping is essential to maintain a meaningful Issue Stream and reduce redundant notifications.
-Sentry groups similar Events into unique Issues based on their Fingerprint.
+Proper event grouping is essential to maintaining a meaningful set of issues and reducing redundant notifications.
+Sentry groups similar error events into unique issues based on their fingerprint.
 An event's fingerprint relies firstly on its stack trace.

-For more information on the Fingerprint algorithm and customizing event grouping see Grouping & Fingerprints.
+For more information on the fingerprint algorithm and customizing event grouping, check out our Issue Grouping docs.

-Now that your event stream is fine-tuned to reflect real problems in your code, it's an excellent practice to react to errors as they happen.
-If an issue reflects a real problem in your code, resolve it; otherwise--- discard.
+Now that your error events have been fine-tuned to reflect real problems in your code, it's an excellent practice to react to errors as they happen.
+If an issue reflects a real problem in your code, resolve it; otherwise, delete and discard it.

 You've been alerted on a new error in your code?
-Jump into the issue page to get all the data you need to know about the error.
+Go to the Issue Details page to get all the data you need to know about the error.
 If it's a real issue in your code, assign a team member to resolve it.
 Don't forget to let Sentry know once it's resolved.
-For more information see The Sentry Workflow — Resolve
+Learn more about workflows for handling issues in Issue States and Triage.

-Note: Once you've identified a set of discarded issues, it might make sense to go back to your SDK configuration and add the related errors into your before-send client-side filtering.
+Once you've identified a set of discarded issues, it might make sense to go back to your SDK configuration and add the related errors into your

-Rate limiting allows you to limit the amount of events Sentry accepts per-project for a defined time span.
-While this is quite useful for managing your monthly event quota, keep in mind that once a defined threshold is crossed, subsequent events will be dropped.
-Therefore, your rate limit shouldn't be constantly hit, but rather defined as a ceiling intended to protect you from unexpected spikes.
+Rate limiting allows you to limit the amount of events Sentry accepts per project for a defined time span.
+While this is quite useful for managing your monthly event

 A good way to set a project rate limit is by figuring out the expected event volume based on your average traffic.
 Let's look at an example: